pfsense/docs/source/monitoring/show-source-tracking.rst

 Individual states can be removed by clicking the |fa-trash| at the end of the line.
 All states can be reset by using the `Reset States <Reset_States>`_ tab.

-This tab may only appear if *' Use sticky connections*' is enabled under **System > Advanced** on the **Miscellaneous** tab.
+This tab may only appear if **Use sticky connections** is enabled under **System > Advanced** on the **Miscellaneous** tab.